-eHealth solutions seem to tackle the main limitations of accessing psychosocial support (see background & challenge for the limitations).
-Results such as distress levels and QOL are similar to results seen after
+- eHealth solutions seem to tackle the main limitations of accessing psychosocial support (see background & challenge for the limitations). - Results such as distress levels and QOL are similar to results seen after following conventional psychosocial approaches.

-Materials to support replication of the PanCareFollowUp Care and Lifestyle interventions in new countries across Europe will be available in the future.
-Acceptance rates, uptake and attrition must be considered.
-For example; some population groups (e.g. digital illiterates and older people) may be more difficult to reach via apps and translation of the app to local languages
+- Materials to support replication of the PanCareFollowUp Care and Lifestyle interventions in new countries across Europe will be available in the future. - Acceptance rates, uptake and attrition must be considered.
+For example; some population groups (e.g. digital illiterates and older people) may be more difficult to reach via apps and translation of the app to local languages may be required.